Women, Gender, and Sexuality Studies Courses

 Course is designed to meet special interest needs of Business students and local business organizations.
 Special topics offered for variable credit, from one to four semester credit hours.
 BUS 292 may be repeated up to three times on different topics for a maximum of nine semester credit hours.
 Prerequisite may vary by topic.

 Course introduces strategies for planning, writing, and revising expository essays based on experience and reading.
 Content includes purpose, context, genre, and the rhetorical situation as elements in the writing process, as well as critical reading and analysis as the basis for essay writing.
 The first course in a two-course sequence with EGL 102.
-Prerequisite: Placement test.
+Prerequisite: Placement in EGL 101 or successful completion of EGL 090 or EGL 097 or EGL 098 (grade of P).
 IAI C1 900

 EGL 102: Composition II

 Course introduces strategies for planning, writing, and revising advanced expository essays and the college research paper.
 Content includes critical reading and analysis, the structure of argument, and the use of sources.
-Prerequisite: EGL 101 with minimum grade of C. IAI C1 901
+Prerequisite: C grade or higher in EGL 101.
+IAI C1 901

 Course explores the nature of mythology.
 Content includes themes, archetypal figures and situations, symbolism and figurative language found in selected folklore and legendary narratives.
+Comparative studies of two or more traditions are undertaken.
 IAI H9 901

 Course uses global perspective to introduce philosophies, traditions, and histories of major world religions.
 Topics include at least six of the following religions: Hinduism, Buddhism, Sikhism, Jainism, Judaism, Christianity, Islam, Confucianism, Daoism, and Shinto, the indigenous religions of North America, Africa, or pre-Christian Europe.
 IAI H5 904N